 The cost of a veterinary emergency visit varies, depending on a number of factors, including the day, time, location, type of disease or condition, size of your dog, and the experience and equipment of the treating veterinarian.

 According to PetPlan pet insurance, the average cost of a veterinary emergency is $800 to $1,500.
 Keep in mind, however, that this is just an average.
-Some emergency clinic visits, such as a straightforward case of acute diarrhoea, may cost just $200-300.
-If your pet is hit by a car and requires emergency surgery, however, your costs may easily climb to $5,000 or more.
+This estimate is also several years old, and veterinary costs (like other costs) have likely increased since the time this study was performed.
+Some emergency clinic visits, such as a straightforward case of acute diarrhea, may cost just $200-300 for an exam and medications.
+If your pet is hit by a car and requires emergency surgery followed by hospitalization, however, your costs may easily climb to $5,000 or more.
+Therefore, the costs of emergency care are rarely easy to predict.

-It’s important for every pet parent to be prepared for the possibility of expensive veterinary emergencies.
+Preparing for emergencies is an important aspect of responsible pet ownership.
 Hopefully, your pet will live a happy, healthy life and you will never find yourself dealing with a serious veterinary emergency.
-If an emergency does occur and you’re prepared, however, you will be in a much better position to allow the veterinarian to proceed with high-quality veterinary care.
+If an emergency does occur and you’re prepared, however, you will be in a much better position to authorize high-quality veterinary care.
 There is nothing we vets dislike more than knowing there’s something that can be done, but the money isn’t there to allow us to do the work.

 Pet insurance reimburses the cost of emergency care

-One popular option for managing costs associated with emergency care is pet insurance.
+One popular option for managing the cost of emergency care is pet insurance.
 In some ways, pet insurance works like human health insurance.
 You pay a monthly premium in exchange for coverage of a certain percentage of your pet’s medical expenses.
 You will have a deductible or ‘excess’; expenses will not be eligible for coverage until you exceed this deductible.
 For some insurance plans this excess is barely more than the cost of the initial consultation, meaning you may find that all further tests and treatments are covered.

 What does pet insurance cover?

-Hereditary conditions are conditions that are genetic, or inherited through a pet’s parents.
+Hereditary conditions are conditions that are genetic, or contained in the DNA.
+These conditions are inherited through a pet’s parents.
 Examples of genetic conditions include hip dysplasia, tracheal collapse, and third eyelid prolapse (or “cherry eye”).
 Many pet insurance companies exclude hereditary conditions from coverage, even if they develop after the policy is purchased.

-Many pet insurers also won’t cover costs associated with breeding.
-So, if your dog needs an emergency C-section, most insurers won’t cover this.
+Many pet insurers also do not cover any costs associated with breeding.
+So, if you plan to breed your dog and she ends up needing an emergency C-section, most insurers won’t cover this.
+If she develops mastitis after delivering the puppies, this is also unlikely to be covered by pet insurance.

-If you purchase pet insurance, it’s important to pay careful attention to the details of your policy.
+If you purchase pet insurance, it’s important to read through your policy carefully.
 Pay careful attention to your financial responsibilities and what is and is not covered by the policy.
 This can prevent a lot of headaches and frustration!
 In general, however, pet insurance is a great option to help defray costs associated with emergency veterinary care.
 We’d also recommend you find out how to get cheaper pet insurance as there are few steps you can take to limit the cost.
 However, take care shopping around – any symptoms your dog has had with the old insurer can be ‘pre-existing conditions’ with the new insurer!

 What if you don’t have pet insurance?

 If you live elsewhere or are unable to get approved for CareCredit®, consider reaching out to friends and family for help.
-Some clients may also use GoFundMe® or reach out to non-profit foundations to help fund their pets’ veterinary care, but these alternatives may not be logistically feasible in an emergency situation.
+Some clients use GoFundMe® to reach out to friends, family, and social media contacts.
+Non-profit foundations are also sometimes available to help fund pets’ veterinary care, but working with a non-profit is not always logistically feasible in an emergency situation.
 Most emergency clinics will require at least an initial deposit before beginning treatment, so you will need to have funds available in a short timeframe.

 Remember, talk to your vet about your finances and budget – we can’t help if we don’t know what you can and can’t afford.
 It may be that we can offer a second-best option that’s significantly cheaper.
 Your vet may also know where else you can go for financial help.